* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 • Free trial: 30 days

-Your crew can open the mobile app, tap a job or cost code, and clock themselves in with just a couple of taps, so your foreperson can head off knowing the office will see hours in real time.
+Your crew can open the mobile app, choose a job or cost code, and clock themselves in with just a couple of taps, so your foreperson can head off knowing the office will see hours in real time.
 This helps maintain visibility over job costing and overtime without paying for enterprise features your crew may never use.
 No more sending your office manager to chase down missed punches or locations.

 “It's a game changer for the company!
-I started implementing it the past month and it feels like I've used it for years.
+I started implementing it the past month, and it feels like I've used it for years.
 My workers find it very easy to use.”

 Rigo F., Capterra reviewer & construction owner